Pennsylvania First Program

 A real estate acquisition, renovation, or construction project where the PIDA loan amount exceeds $400,000 will be secured by no less than a second mortgage on the property financed.
 Machinery and equipment acquisitions will be secured by no less than a second lien position on the equipment financed and may require additional pledged assets if in a subordinate position.

-Beginning on January 1, 2018, interest rates are to be set quarterly on January 1, April 1, July 1, and October 1 of each year using the current 10-year U.S. Treasury rate as an index benchmark.
+Interest rates are set quarterly on January 1, April 1, July 1, and October 1 of each year using the current 10-year U.S. Treasury rate as an index benchmark.

 Luzerne County’s Business Development Loan Program